mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/elasticache.md

     - Write scaling using sharding
     - Read scaling using Read Replicas
     - Multi AZ with Failover Capability
 - Since it is a managed solution, AWS takes care of OS maintenance, patching, optimization, setup, monitoring, failure recovery and backups
+- **Using Elasticache involves heavy application code changes**

 ## ElastiCache Solution Architecture